nightingaleproject/vrdr-dotnet/README.md

 Note that the VRDR.Messaging package automatically includes the VRDR package, a project file should not reference both.

-You can also a locally downloaded copy of the library instead of the NuGet version by referencing `VRDRMessaging.csproj` in your project configuration, for example:
+You can also include a locally downloaded copy of the library instead of the NuGet version by referencing `VRDRMessaging.csproj` in your project configuration, for example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">